 Hawkins thereafter discussed Northampton in a chapter on

 affray—fighting in public to the terror of the people.
-He thought it
+He thought

-cause a terror to the people.”
+as will naturally cause a terror to the people.”
 Hawkins, ch.
 63,

 § 4.
 Blackstone tracked this formulation.
 4 Blackstone at *149.

 It followed that “no wearing of arms is within the meaning of this

-statute, unless it be accompanied with such circumstances as are apt to
+statute, unless it be accompanied with such circumstances as are

-§ 9.
+Hawkins, ch.
+63, § 9.
 Dewhurst thus concluded that “[a] man has a

-himself when he is going singly or in a small party upon the road where
+himself when he is going singly or in a small party upon the road

-Tr. at 601-02.
+business.”
+1 St. Tr. at 601-02.